Michelle Khare: YouTube career

 Khare credits her younger sister with inspiring her to start a YouTube channel.

 After graduating in 2014, Khare applied for an opening to be a full-time content producer at BuzzFeed.
 While Khare worked at BuzzFeed, there were heavy restrictions on content creators on their own channels because of potential conflict of interest, so her own channel remained dormant.
-While working at BuzzFeed, she continued her cycling career, creating content focused on health and wellness.
-However, she eventually stopped cycling professionally in favor of creating videos about physical challenges, such as attempting the NFL Scouting Combine, training as a professional dancer for a month, and performing Houdini's deadliest trick.

-When Khare left BuzzFeed in 2016, she refocused on videos for her own channel.
-Her most popular series is Challenge Accepted, where she tries out grueling training regimens for various professions, including the Navy SEALs fitness test and NASA's astronaut training.
-Her channel had 2 million subscribers as of April 2020 and 4.18 million as of October 2023.
+While working at BuzzFeed, she continued her cycling career, creating content focusing on health and wellness.
+However, she eventually stopped cycling professionally in favor of creating Challenge Accepted, a reality documentary series on YouTube about taking on grueling physical challenges, such as attempting the NFL Scouting Combine, training as a professional dancer for a month and performing Harry Houdini's deadliest trick.
+When Khare left BuzzFeed in 2016, she refocused on uploading videos for her channel.
+Her channel had 2 million subscribers as of April 2020, and 4.18 million as of October 2023.

 In April 2023, Khare won a boxing match against fellow YouTuber Andrea Botez in Creator Clash 2.
 In 2023 and 2025, Khare was a guest contestant on Season 8 and Season 15 of the YouTube and Nebula travel competition series Jet Lag: The Game.

+Television career

+Khare hosted Karma, a children's competition program that was released on HBO Max on June 18, 2020.
+In December 2024, Khare appeared as an anchor, meteorologist and field reporter in training on CBS8 San Diego.